 In another amazing twist of nature, the North Atlantic deep sea currents, abundantly rich in precious life giving minerals flow into this rocky headland.
 In doing so they support the local fishing community with a range of fish normally caught only in deep oceans.
 For more than a hundred years the village festivals were held on the pier as a mark of respect to the life giving source provided by the sea and as a mark of remembrance to the lives of fishermen lost.
 This festival continues to this day as the annual "Prawn Festival".

-Grade "A" Shellfish Quality
+International Grade "A" Shellfish Quality

 These waters have been regularly tested by the Marine Institute of Ireland and approved as international "Grade "A" Shellfish Quality" the purest of the sea.
 The high saline and mineral content found in these deep waters is due to the powerful deep water currents flowing from the cold depth of the North Atlantic.